coveo/source.coveo.com/_posts/2016-02-04-typescript-injection-decorator.md

 >It should be noted that decorators are still in [stage 1 proposal](https://github.com/wycats/javascript-decorators) and their actual implementation could change anytime

-This article will demonstrate the possibility to use decorators to do dependency injection in Typescript.
+This article will demonstrate the possibility of using decorators to do dependency injection in Typescript.

 ##Why uses injection?

 1. Injection avoids the pollution of the global namespace with object instances.

-2. It provides an easy way to share an object instance across our application, without the need to pass the object everywhere
+2. It provides an easy way to share an object instance across our application, without the need to pass the object everywhere.

     In our constantly growing Single Page Application, we have some objects that are constants through a user visit.
 E.g., the visitor's browser and the logged User.
 The first offers us some utility methods like `browser.isMobile()` or `browser.isIE()`.
-The second which contains a set of permissions, email, etc., is used, among other things, to determine which panels the users can access to.
+The second which contains a set of permissions, email, etc., is used, among other things, to determine which panels the user can access.

 3. The injected object is always up-to-date.